MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-work-with-vat.md

 description: This topic describes how perform tasks such as correcting posted VAT.
 In EU countries/regions, every sales and purchase transaction is subject to VAT calculations.
 This topic describes how.
 author: bholtorf
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: VAT, sales, purchases, ms.date: 10/01/2020
 ms.author: bholtorf
-ms.openlocfilehash: bce25a87849a65d0307e6475716891396167697c
+ms.openlocfilehash: f66d061f383236cd7fbe96ebebaf1a790202b758
-ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
+ms.sourcegitcommit: a9d48272ce61e5d512a30417412b5363e56abf30
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 12/17/2020
+ms.lasthandoff: 03/04/2021
-ms.locfileid: "4746632"
+ms.locfileid: "5493108"
 ---
 # <a name="work-with-vat-on-sales-and-purchases"></a>Work with GST on Sales and Purchases
 If your country or region requires you to calculate value-added tax (VAT) on sales and purchase transactions so that you can report the amounts to a tax authority, you can set up [!INCLUDE[prod_short](includes/prod_short.md)] to calculate VAT automatically on sales and purchase documents.
 For more information, see [Setting Up to Calculations and Posting Methods for Value-Added Tax](finance-setup-vat.md).

 There are, however, some GST-related tasks that you can do manually.
 For example, you might need to correct a posted amount if you discover that a vendor uses a different rounding method.

+> [!TIP]
+> You can let [!INCLUDE[prod_short](includes/prod_short.md)] validate GST registration numbers and other company information when you create or update documents.
+For more information, see [Validate GST Registration Numbers](finance-how-validate-vat-registration-number.md).

 ## <a name="calculating-and-displaying-vat-amounts-in-sales-and-purchase-documents"></a>Calculating and Displaying GST Amounts in Sales and Purchase Documents
 You can calculate and display GST amounts in sales and purchase documents differently, depending on the type of customer or vendor that you are dealing with.
 You can also override the calculated GST amount to match the GST amount calculated by your vendor on a given transaction.